 - increasing research impact through blog posts;

 - publishing in journals;

 - improving time and self-management.

-In addition, our Humanities training hub ( ProGRess@humanities ) gives you additional training opportunities within the University.
-You can choose courses in public engagement, wellbeing, language training and teaching, alongside more specialist courses in tools and software such as Python, R and NVivo.
+In addition, our Humanities training hub gives you additional training opportunities in public engagement, wellbeing, language training and teaching, alongside specialist courses in tools and software such as Python, R and NVivo.

-methods@manchester , meanwhile, is an initiative that gives you the chance to learn from the very best in research methods expertise at Manchester and beyond.
-Regular talks, workshops and other methods-related events are organised throughout the academic year, bringing in experts from across the University and externally.
+methods@manchester is an initiative that gives you the chance to learn from the very best in research methods expertise at Manchester and beyond.
+Regular talks, workshops and other methods-related events are organised throughout the academic year.

 Finally, taking a placement provides a great opportunity to engage in knowledge exchange and to develop professional networking opportunities for your future career development.

-For more information, see training and development .
+For more information, visit our Research training and professional development page.